 EDUC 703F - Teaching Elementary School Science

 This course is designed to increase pre-service teachers' pedagogical content knowledge and enthusiasm with respect to teaching science at the elementary level.
 Throughout this course, students will familiarize themselves with reform-based approaches to elementary science instruction through inquiry, readings, and class discussions.
 Science will be explored not only as an important element of elementary education, but also as a means by which to support a diverse class of elementary students in literacy and mathematics learning.
 703F has a special fee when taught in Manchester.
+Pre-req: EDUC 500.

 EDUC 703M - Teaching Elementary Social Studies

 Social Studies Methods explores practical teaching models, techniques of implementation, and relationships to curricula in elementary classroom instruction.
 The New Hampshire Social Studies Frameworks and Common Core Curriculum Standards for instruction are identified and implemented in creating lesson plans for a mini unit.
+Pre or Co-req: EDUC 500.

 EDUC 705 - Contemporary Educational Perspectives